 - Beware the Nice Ones: Ibushi is pretty much the puroresu incarnation of this trope; he's generally a laid-back, fun-loving face, but push him too far, and he'll start beating the holy hell out of his opponent until the referee pulls him away.

-- Bishōnen: He was once part of Fighting Network HUSTLE's Ikemen division ("ikemen" meaning "handsome").
+- Bishōnen: He was once part of Fighting Opera HUSTLE's Ikemen division ("ikemen" meaning "handsome").
 It stuck with him, as Kenny once called him his ikemen partner.

 - Breakup Break Out:

 - He used to team up with the many incarnations of Takuya Sugi, whom he rivaled for the spot of the top high-flyer in Japan.
 With the years, however, Ibushi skyrocketed in DDT and NJPW while Sugi became an inconsistent journeyman and faded to darkness.

 - He could very well be this for the Golden☆Lovers, from an NJPW perspective at least.
 Time will tell, but considering he followed his commitment to New Japan with an Intercontinental title reign, he's off to a good start.